The Sopranos Family Trees

 The 2nd born son, Ercoli (“Eckely”), was institutionalized and died shortly before Johnny.
 Johnny was the only son to marry (to Livia) and have children:

 It’s never discussed in the show but in a deleted scene, it’s mentioned that Patsy and Philly (Patsy’s late identical twin brother) Parisi were Tony’s cousins on his mother’s side.
+That would also make Tony Blundetto related to Patsy as well (see Blundetto family tree).

 A video of the above-mentioned scene (where this relationship was referenced) existed in the past on YouTube.
 Unfortunately, this video has been deleted and I cannot find it anywhere else recently.